pocomane/brewed-in-the-apocalypse/bita.md

 Instead, to use the Scenarist system with other mechanics, map the check in that system to the three outcome Success, Failure and Comporomise.
-For example, in a d20 system you can see a roll equal to the trhesdhould +/- 1 to be a Compromise, higher is a Success, lower a failure.
+For example, in a d20 system you can see a roll equal to the trhesdhould +/- 1 to be a trade-off, higher is a Success, lower a failure.
 The only other thing you have to decide is what to do instead of giving an harm but probably your system still have a way to handle the status changes (that is what the harms are after all).